Staff translator and a freelance translator?

 As a staff translator you have income security and may receive perks for which you “pay” by accepting many restrictions.
 These include: doing as you’re told”; having to live near your place of work; spending time and money on travelling and enduring the associated stress levels.
 What is more, if a staff translator has children, it is likely that there will be childcare costs.

-In contrast, independent freelance translators never know where the next job will be coming from.
+In contrast, freelance translators never know where the next job will be coming from.
 They have to do their own marketing and take full legal responsibility for the work they produce.
 Furthermore, they have full responsibility for all necessary and legally required business admin.
 However, they can choose where to live, how to arrange their time (inclusive of holidays) and which work to accept or decline.

 While their gross income is likely to be lower than that of a staff translator, job satisfaction tends to be higher (more feedback from customers).
 A translator’s main reason for choosing to go freelance is often to have the opportunity of combining a family life with working.
 Being their own boss means quite flexible working hours so that they can fit family commitments around the translation work or vice versa.